0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 ![](main_simple.png)

-Now we can apply the pass we wrote and see if it's working
+Now we can apply the pass we wrote and see if it works:

 ```bash
 clang -emit-llvm -S -O0 -Xclang -disable-O0-optnone -g test.c -o test.ll